 You need trustworthy maintenance people who you can call and send over if needed.
-Someone to do the hands on jobs.
+Someone to do hands-on jobs.

-Have a look at our article the best ways to collect rent from your tenants.
+Have a look at our article on the best ways to collect rent from your tenants.

 You can automate rent reminders with the landlord studio and create templates for tenants for routine email communications such as property inspections, or a welcome letter.

 For all other interactions with your tenants, you need to have a good line of communication open.
 Make it clear to your tenant how you expect to communicate with them ie. over email, via text, over the phone, or via a particular communications app.

 Whether you manage a property that’s right next door or you manage one all the way across the country keeping your books up to date by using innovative software like Landlord Studio will save you hours every month and even more when it comes time to file your tax return.